RaulCalderon/GameGestureControlPython/README.md

 - Game control on emulators through computer vision.
 - Control automation using the object detection.
 - Educational projects using computer vision.
+- **Originally developed and tested with racing games on emulators**

 ## Legal Notes
 This project is a personal computer vision experiment.